sabbir-subhan/appium-Python/README.md

 - Make the 1st set of fields Read only if Is Read only ? = Yes A.
 - Make the 2nd set of fields visible only if Is Read only ? = Yes B.
 - Set up default values for all fields in both sets.

+### for TC: Sending Communications
+- make sure that the "A_CONTACT_FOR_APPIUM_TESTS" is present in OCA or change name of the contact in test case script
+- go to OCA web page -> Documents -> edit "Comms documents" -> change read access level to all users
+- highlight OCA Generic Escalation Fax.pdf and click Properties -> change read access level to all users
+- prepare some sample image and video for real devices

 #**BEFORE EACH NEW RUN OF TESTS:**